Three female friends embracing on a beach

 I’m a woman, what’s your superpower?

-Women’s health week 2021 – celebrating the Wonder Woman in all of us
+Women’s Health Week 2023 – celebrating the Wonder Woman in all of us

 A healthy woman is truly a wonder woman – in mind, body, and spirit.

-To ensure you are keeping your superpower at maximum charge, here are our top 5 checks to ensure any health issues are detected early.
+To help ensure you are maintaining your superpower at your maximum charge, here are our top 5 checks, aiming to ensure any health issues are detected early.

 Breast check

-Being familiar with your breasts ensures that if anything ‘unfamiliar’ appears, you will know quickly.
+Being familiar with your breasts can help ensure that if anything ‘unfamiliar’ appears, you will know quickly.
 Undertaking monthly breast checks will help you keep on top of any changes (add them to your diary – away from your period).

 Click here for a short video on self-examination.

-Women over 40 years are entitled to a free mammogram every 2 years via BreastScreen Australia.
-Contact them directly or talk to your GP.
+Eligible women in Australia who are over 40 years are entitled to a free mammogram every two years via BreastScreen Australia.1 For further information, head to the BreastScreen website in your local state, or speak to your GP.

 Heart health check

-Heart disease can develop over years, in some cases without any clear symptoms.
-Coronary heart disease (CAD) is the most common condition diagnosed in Australia, and develops when the major blood vessels supplying blood to your heart become narrowed or blocked.*
+Heart disease can develop over years, in some cases without any clear symptoms.2 Coronary heart disease (CHD) is the leading cause of death in Australia, and develops when the major blood vessels supplying blood to your heart become narrowed or blocked.3

-If you’re 45 and over, or 30 and over if you’re of Aboriginal or Torres Strait Islander descent, it I recommended to book your heart health check – talk to your GP today.
+In Australia if you're 45 years and over, or 30 years and over if you're of Aboriginal or Torres Strait Islander descent, it is recommended to book a heart health check.4 Speak to your GP for further information.

 Mental health check